 The Legal Reality: Civil Marriage / Free-Will Nikah (Legal & Binding).

-By using the popular term, we ensure that when the youth search for help, they find a licensed advocate with 40 years of experience rather than an uncertified consultant using AI-generated myths.
-We bridge the gap between “Internet Terminology” and “Constitutional Protection.”
+By using the popular term, we ensure that when the youth search for help, they find S. Muhammad Akhtar Rizvi, Senior Advocate, with 41 years of experience rather than an uncertified consultant using AI-generated myths.
+We bridge the gap between “internet terminology” and “Constitutional Protection.”

 Is court marriage legal in Karachi?